 - POLS BC3601 International Law and the United Nations in Practice

 - HRTS BC3850 Human Rights and Public Health

 - HRTS BC3855 Religion, Social Justice, Human Rights

-- ANTH BC3911 The Social Context of U.S. Immigration Law and Policy
+- ANTH BC3911 The Social Contexts of U.S. Immigration Law and Policy

 - ANTH BC3913 Inequalities: Race, Class, Gender and Sexuality in U.S. Law and Society

-- SOCI BC3931 Social Justice & Human Rights Seminar
+- HRTS BC3931 Seminar for Internships in Social Justice and Human Rights

 - ANTH BC3932 Climate Change, Global Migration, and Human Rights in the Anthropocene